 - 1/4 teaspoon cayenne pepper

 - Preheat oven to 350 degrees.

-- Meanwhile in a small saucepan combine butter, brown sugar, Worcestershire sauce, garlic powder, and cayenne pepper, and mix until the butter and brown sugar has blended.
+- Meanwhile in a small saucepan combine butter, brown sugar, Worcestershire sauce, garlic powder, and cayenne pepper.
+Cook and stir until the butter and brown sugar have melted and blended.

 - Take about 5 to 6 green beans and bundle them together by wrapping one piece of bacon around the green beans.
 Secure bacon with a toothpick, and place into a 9 x 13-inch baking dish.
 Repeat until you run out of green beans or bacon.